rao-arya-g/retail-transaction-data-management-and-customer-analytics/README.md

 ```

 ## Contributing

+Please access the code at - https://github.com/ar1422/CSCI-620-Group-Project.git.<Currently the repository is kept private for development purpose.>

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.